-How To Enable Adobe Flash Player In Chrome, Firefox, Opera And Edge In A Few Clicks
+How to Enable Adobe Flash Player in Chrome, Firefox, Opera, and Edge

-In July 2017, Adobe announced that they will end support for Adobe Flash Player in 2020 and are killing off the Flash plugin.
-In other words, they will stop updating and distributing it.
-Adobe Flash was a standard in enabling websites to run videos, online games, etc. Technologies, however, are evolving rapidly and standards have changed.
+In July 2017, Adobe announced that they would end support for Adobe Flash Player in 2020 and kill off the Flash plugin.
 HTML5 has now become a new standard for most modern websites.

-At time of writing, 2020 is some way off, and so you may be still be interested in how to enable Adobe Flash Player on your web browser.
-In the guide below, we describe how to enable Adobe Flash Player on various web browsers such as Google Chrome, Mozilla Firefox, Opera, etc.
+The guide below describes how to enable Adobe Flash Player on various web browsers such as Google Chrome, Mozilla Firefox, Opera, etc.

 Table of Contents: